preaudc/spark-maven-parent/docs/index.md

     </parent>
 ```

-- Do not declare version and scope of Spark dependencies (since they are already defined in sparkMavenParent, they will be ignored anyway), e.g.:
+### Do not declare version and scope of Spark dependencies
+Since they are already defined in sparkMavenParent, they will be ignored anyway, e.g.:

 ```xml
 <dependency>